OCR-tech/AdaptDL/README.md

 ## Features

-- **Real-time Object Detection**: Detects objects in live video captured from a webcam using YOLOv5 model.
+- **Real-time Object Detection**: Detects objects in live video captured from a webcam using a deep learning model.
 - **Bounding Boxes and Labels**: Overlays bounding boxes and labels on the detected objects in the video stream.
 - **Voice Command Control**: Users can interact with the system through voice commands:
   - Select target objects.